mcmorriss/PyScape/README.md

 # PyScape
-A RPG game made with pygame where a user is able to control and move around a character with arrow keys or WASD keys on a small map.
-Future features will be added.
+A RPG game made with pygame where a user is able to control and move around a character with arrow keys or WASD keys on a small map that contains barriers and two moving non-playable characters.
+Future features including combat and leveling system soon will be added.

 Here is a demo of the gameplay: